 - Pin 2 carries the audio signal in positive polarity.

 - Pin 3 carries the audio signal in negative polarity.

 Carrying the same audio signal with opposite polarity on pins 2 and 3 means the XLR cable is balanced.
 At the mic preamp (which we’ll discuss later in this article), a differential amplifier sums the difference in amplitude between pins 2 and 3, creating a signal twice as strong as the audio signal carried on the pins themselves.

-This differential amp, at the same time, cancels out any noise that is common on both pins (including EMI, RFI, and even +48V DC phantom power, which isn’t really noise).
+At the same time, this differential amp cancels out any common noise on both pins (including EMI, RFI, and even +48V DC phantom power, which isn’t really noise).